felladrin/bcrypt-sandbox/README.md

 ## Running, Building and Testing

-Use the following commands for it:
+After cloning this repository, you can use the following commands:

 | Command         | Action  |
 | --------------- | ------- |